ESCOMP/CTSM/doc/source/users_guide/running-PTCLM/introduction-to-ptclm.rst

   Main Script Version Id: $Id: PTCLM.py 47576 2013-05-29 19:11:16Z erik $ Scripts URL: $HeadURL: https://svn-ccsm-models.cgd.ucar.edu/PTCLM/trunk_tags/PTCLM1_130529/PTCLM.py $:

-Here we give a simple example of using PTCLM1 for a straightforward case of running at the US-UMB Fluxnet site on yellowstone where we already have the meteorology data on the machine.
+Here we give a simple example of using PTCLM1 for a straightforward case of running at the US-UMB Fluxnet site on cheyenne where we already have the meteorology data on the machine.
 Note, see `the Section called Converting AmeriFlux Data for use by PTCLM <CLM-URL>`_ for permission information to use this data.

 Example 6-1.
-Example of running PTCLM1 for US-UMB on yellowstone
+Example of running PTCLM1 for US-UMB on cheyenne
 ----------------------------------------------------------------

 ::